 Doubling tiger population by 2022 not biologically realistic

-Tiger recovery in most sites is dependant on recovery of prey population which is a slow process.
+- Tiger recovery in most sites is dependant on the recovery of prey population which is a slow process.
 The study recommends that resources should be committed to achieving biologically realistic targets.